 The pinnacle of the British social calendar, Royal Ascot has been bringing together the best of style, sport and entertainment, since Queen Anne decided that Ascot Heath would be the most wonderful venue for Racing Horses back in 1711.
 Britain’s most valuable race meeting, Royal Ascot attracts many of the world’s finest racehorses to compete for more than £6.58milllion in prize money.
 Horses from as far as Australia and the USA, are drawn to the races for every age group, flat racing, from 5 furlongs to nearly three miles.

+A fabulously British cocktail of high fashion, spectacular racing and glorious surrounds; situated next to the wooded countryside of Windsor Great Park, Ascot Racecourse provides the ultimate stage for the races.
 Gates open in the morning for guests to arrive, dine and socialize, before the opening of the races at 2pm.
 At 2pm each afternoon, the Royal Procession enters led by four Windsor Greys along the famous straight mile.
-Each day features 6 races, with prize money of at least one million pound per day.
+Each day features 6 races, with prize money of at least one million pound per day..

 The Top Hat remains a requirement for all Men attending Royal Ascot in the Royal Enclosure, and optional for those visitors to the Grandstand (Queen Anne Enclosure), or the Village Enclosure.